NCMoseley/ExpressPassport/README.md

 MongoDB must be running and installed to use.
 [MongoDB Installation](https://docs.mongodb.com/manual/installation/)

-Open a terminal window and start mongo with:
+Open a terminal window and start mongoDB with:

 ```
  *mongod*
 ```

-You can get status logs also by running:
+You can get status logs also by running in a separate window:

 ```
 mongo
 ```

-in a separate window.

 You will find localhost:3090/signup and localhost:3090/signin routes exist.

-Use Postman to create a user on the signup route.
+Use Postman to create a user on the signup route, or use client.(See below)

 ```
 {